Sunderland City Council: Premises

-Prior to that the council was based at the Civic Centre on Burdon Road, which had been built in 1970.
-The Civic Centre was demolished in 2022.
+Prior to the construction of the new City Hall, the council was based at the Civic Centre on Burdon Road, which had been built in 1970.
+The Civic Centre was demolished in 2022 and a new housing estate has been constructed in its place.

-The Civic Centre in turn had replaced the old borough council's headquarters at the Town Hall on Fawcett Street which had been built in 1890 and was demolished shortly after the council moved to the Civic Centre.
+The Civic Centre in turn had replaced the old borough council's headquarters at the Town Hall on Fawcett Street which itself had been built in 1890 and was demolished shortly after the council moved to the Civic Centre.